 - Describe which aspects of your current work/job will be delegated to others in order to accomplish the early career training and tasks necessary to achieve your goals.

 - Identify additional skills, knowledge or experience you will need to acquire that may directly or indirectly help you in your current job or future positions, and how you plan to ensure that this occurs.

 - Specifically delineate when and how progress assessments/checkpoints will occur, particularly with each member of your mentoring team (e.g., memos, phone calls, meetings) and what developmental activities will be completed or discussed at these times.

-- Provide letters of support from each mentoring team member that indicate he/she understands his/her role and commitment to you as the early career investigator.
+- Provide letters of support from each mentoring team member that indicates he/she understands his/her role and commitment to you as the early career investigator.